Kansas’ Bob Dole remembered at U.S. Capitol ceremony for public service, sense of humor - NewsBreak

 When she approached the flag-draped casket, Elizabeth Dole briefly put her hand and then her head to the casket.

 Dole’s remains will remain overnight in the Rotunda, where other lawmakers and Capitol staffers were allowed to pay respects Thursday afternoon.
-At one point, Sen. Tammy Duckworth (D-Ill.), a combat veteran who was wounded during the Iraq War, offered a salute.
+At one point, Sen. Tammy Duckworth, D-Illinois, a combat veteran who was wounded during the Iraq War, offered a salute.

 On Friday morning, there will be a formal departure ceremony, and then a funeral service at Washington National Cathedral.